Integrative Learning Experience

-The culminating experience for the full-time MPH degree, known as the Integrated Learning Experience (ILE), is required of all full-time MPH and dual degree graduate students.
+The culminating experience for the full-time MPH degree, known as the Integrative Learning Experience (ILE), is required of all full-time MPH and dual degree graduate students.

 Completed throughout the second academic year of the program, students gain public health practice experience relevant to their concentration/major.